RocketChat/docs-old/guides/omnichannel/README.md

   * [Email](../app-guides/omnichannel-apps/email-inboxes/)

 {% hint style="info" %}
-A very practical use case is using omnichannel to **acquire** and **retain** customers in a multi-channel environment in order to save valuable potential sales while building relationships, providing an exceptional experience and the possibility to communicate and engage with multiple communication mediums.
+A very practical use case is using Omnichannel to **acquire** and **retain** customers in a multi-channel environment in order to save valuable potential sales while building relationships, providing an exceptional experience and the possibility to communicate and engage with multiple communication mediums.
 {% endhint %}

 ## Omnichannel Activation